m0veax/tplink_m7350/tp-opener/README.md

 # Usage

-This tool is not working right now and still WIP.

 Login into the webinterface and copy the token out of your Cookie afterwards.
 Use the token to run the command line tool:

 ```